paarthenon/jwtml/README.md

 # jwtml
 **JwtML** (pronounced *jot-em-all*)

-An absurdly unstable JWT handling library for OCaml
+A new, unstable [JWT](http://jwt.io) handling library for OCaml built in OCaml.

+JwtML will operate on the level of strings and custom Jwt types, no bit mashing required.